OscarCampos98/Datathons-Visualization-and-Analytics/Datathon2.md

 This project analyzes Airbnb property prices across three major cities: **Vancouver**, **London**, and **Bangkok**.
 Using datasets from June 2023, we explore the price variations across different neighborhoods, the proximity of expensive listings to city centers, and the relationship between average prices and ratings.

 ### Dataset
-The dataset is sourced from the [Inside Airbnb]([http://insideairbnb.com/get-the-data.html](https://drive.google.com/drive/folders/10he8tIAXCZKb9MxdlYYtfKBbDHwqOful)) project, which provides detailed listings of Airbnb properties.
+The dataset is sourced from the [Inside Airbnb]([http://insideairbnb.com/get-the-data.html](https://drive.google.com/drive/folders/10he8tIAXCZKb9MxdlYYtfKBbDHwqOful)) project, which provides detailed listings of Airbnb properties from 2023.
 For this project, the following datasets were used:
 - **Vancouver**
 - **London**
 - **Bangkok**